s7u4rt99/peggle-ios-clone/README.md

     - When exit button is pressed from level designer OR start game, it should bring the user back to the home page.
 - Background music
     - Should be played throughout the entire app

-## Written Answers

-### Reflecting on your Design
-> Now that you have integrated the previous parts, comment on your architecture
-> in problem sets 2 and 3.
-Here are some guiding questions:
-> - do you think you have designed your code in the previous problem sets well
->   enough?
-> - is there any technical debt that you need to clean in this problem set?
-> - if you were to redo the entire application, is there anything you would
->   have done differently?

-I feel that I did not design my code in the previous problem sets well enough.
-There were lots of coupling, and it was not very extensible.
-One example was, instead of creating PeggleObjects, i only created a Pegs class, which could only represent Pegs.
-When i had to represent Triangles, it was pretty hard.

-Yes there were technical debt i had to clean up, mainly was to refactor and reconstruct my classes, like the PeggleObject class mentioned.
-Also, there was coupling between my model and persistance, and i had to refactor them and decouple it so that it would be easier for me to save more information in JSON format.

-If i were to redo the entire application, I would want to first read all the problem sets, so i know roughly what i have to do for the application.
-Then i would be able to plan my code well, and the structure of my code.
-I would have liked to use more patterns taught in CS3217, like the delegate, decorator, publisher subscriber pattern, had i known about them earlier.
-I am sure that if i were to incorporate these patterns, it would be able to solve more problems for me.